-Annual business licenses are required for Restaurants, Food Dealers, Liquor, Taxi, and Amusement Devices (including pool tables and bowling alleys).
+Annual business licenses are required for Restaurants, Food Dealers, Liquor, Tobacco, Taxi, and Amusement Devices (including pool tables and bowling alleys).
 Click here for license applications.

 Initial liquor license requests must be made in writing to the Village of Antioch Liquor Commissioner.
 For more information on obtaining a liquor license, please contact Village Clerk Lori Romine at 847-395-1000 x 304 or firstname.lastname@example.org.

 If you are hosting an event, special event licenses may be required.
 All hosts must complete a Special Event Application.
 Additional licenses for liquor and raffles are required as well.
 If you have any questions regarding your event, please contact Robbie Spencer at 847-395-2160.

 The Website Transparency Policy, approved by the Village Board on March 2, 2015, via Resolution No. 15-19, allows the Village of Antioch to ensure that municipal business is approached in an accountable and transparent manner, with an emphasis on openness, ethics, and fiscal responsibility.
 This policy will hold government and elected officials accountable to the taxpaying public.

 The public policy of the State of Illinois is that all persons are entitled to full and complete information regarding the affairs of government and official acts and policies of those who represent them as public officials and public employees.
 Access by all persons to public records promotes the transparency and accountability of public bodies, and is a fundamental obligation of government.